prashantfb65/learning-pytorch/README.md

 Central to all neural networks in PyTorch is the `autograd` package.
 The autograd package provides automatic differentiation for all operations on Tensors.
 It is a define-by-run framework, which means that your backprop is defined by how your code is run, and that every single iteration can be different.

+`torch.Tensor` is the central class of the package.
+If you set its attribute `.requires_grad` as True, it starts to track all operations on it.
+When you finish your computation you can call `.backward()` and have all the gradients computed automatically.
+The gradient for this tensor will be accumulated into `.grad` attribute.

 Source credits: https://pytorch.org/